outtieTV/guides/2009scape/2009scape-configuration.md

 use_auth = false
 ```

-A development configuration might use:
+The default development configuration uses:

 ```ini
 use_auth = false
 noauth_default_admin = true
 ```

-This can make testing convenient.
+This can be convenient when developing or testing the server.

 ### Security warning

-Never combine unrestricted no-authentication access with public Internet access unless you intentionally want every connecting player to receive administrative privileges.
+Do **not** expose an unauthenticated server publicly while giving unauthenticated users administrator privileges.

 For a production server: